ceciliabinck/Binck-Explores-Project/README.md

 So a couple of years ago I decided to start showing people that traveling solo isn't that scary and that you can learn a lot about yourself.
 I have never been very happy about Wordpress, everyone has its own preference, and always wanted to do something else to make it more mine.

 This second project is for me so to get back at sharing my experience with traveling with people that are interested in traveling but are not ready to take that first step.
-I don't just want to inspire them to take the first step just by writing blogs, I want to show then that this is a big world with beautiful place by sharing pictures i have made while I was traveling.
+I don't just want to inspire them to take the first step just by writing blogs, I want to show then that this is a big world with beautiful place by sharing pictures I have made while I was traveling.

 ## UX